• Skip to primary navigation

 How long do you cook a meatloaf?

-Bake time varies slightly depending on your oven and how large the meatloaf is.
+Bake time varies slightly depending on your oven and the meatloaf size.

 As a general rule of thumb, you'll need 45 minutes to 1 hour to bake a 2 ½ to 3-pound meatloaf.